Updated On : August 10, 2022

 Read more: Important topics for the CLAT entrance exam

 It had been a long time since the couple had such pleasant chit-chat.
-Because of the kid’s sudden entry into their lives, they ended up talking a while about the old days.
+Because of the kid's sudden entry into their lives, they talked about the old days.

 Q. What does the word ‘haggard’ as used in the passage mean?